 All rare birds sightings in Argyll should be sent to Jim, but please consult the rare bird reporting pages for guidelines.

-PLEASE NOTE THAT IN ORDER FOR BIRD RECORDS TO BE INCLUDED IN THE ARGYLL BIRD REPORT THEY SHOULD REACH THE RECORDER BEFORE THE END OF FEBRUARY OF THE FOLLOWING YEAR.
+PLEASE NOTE THAT IN ORDER FOR BIRD RECORDS TO BE INCLUDED IN THE ARGYLL BIRD REPORT THEY SHOULD REACH THE RECORDER BEFORE THE 15th JANUARY OF THE FOLLOWING YEAR.
 RECORDS SUBMITTED LATER THAN THAT MAY BE TOO LATE FOR INCLUSION IN THE RELEVANT ARGYLL BIRD REPORT